chaytonmin/Survey-Autonomous-Driving-in-Unstructured-Environments/README.md

 (Source:<a href="https://openai.com/sora">ORFD</a>)
 </p>

 This is the official repository for the technical report:

-**A Comprehensive Survey on Autonomous Driving in Unstructured Environments**.
+**A Comprehensive Survey on Autonomous Driving in Unstructured Outdoor Environments**.

 ## 📌 Introduction